 - Helen Boag-Munroe: Music Specialist, Woolton Junior School

-- Kathryn Williams: Singer-songwriter, has recorded six acclaimed albums and was nominated for the prestigious Mercury Music Prize.
+- Kathryn Williams: Singer-songwriter, has recorded a string of acclaimed albums and was nominated for the prestigious Mercury Music Prize.

 - Chris Pye: Drummer and Teacher